 Protect yourself from fraud

-As a result of the coronavirus pandemic, there has sadly been an increase in the number of fraudsters exploiting people’s fears - targeting pension savers, investors and online consumers.
+As a result of the Covid-19 pandemic, there has sadly been an increase in the number of fraudsters exploiting people’s fears - targeting pension savers, investors and online consumers.

 At Close Brothers Asset Management, we will never ask you to transfer your money or investments to another account or ‘safe-haven’ product.
 Neither will we ask you for your bank account details as a means of identifying you, or ask you for any passwords.
 Anyone can be targeted for fraud, so here we outline some steps from the Financial Conduct Authority (FCA) to help protect you from becoming a victim of fraud or a scam.